New Super Mario Bros. Wii: Gameplay

-The game consists of eight worlds, with a secret ninth world accessible by beating the eight world and locating hidden Star Coins that serve as the main collectibles in each level.
-Levels are accessed via a 3D world map; completing a stage unlocks the next one, with multiple paths sometimes available after completing a stage.
-Each world contains two boss levels — a midway fortress and a castle at the end of the world — where the player battles one of the seven Koopalings.
+The game consists of eight worlds containing eight to ten levels each, with a secret ninth world accessible by beating the eighth world.
+The levels in the ninth world can be unlocked by locating hidden Star Coins in previous worlds, which serve as the main collectibles in each level.
+Levels are accessed via a world map that is rendered in 3D; completing a stage unlocks the next one, with multiple paths sometimes available after completing a stage.
+Each world contains two boss levels—a midway fortress and a castle at the end of the world—where the player battles one of the seven Koopalings.
 Certain worlds also contain an Airship stage in which the player battles against Bowser Jr. In addition to levels, there are also "Toad Houses" located across the map in which the player can play a short minigame to earn extra lives or items that can be equipped from the map screen.
 Map screens often have enemies roaming them in certain dedicated areas which, when encountered, initiate a "mini-boss" fight that always awards the player three mushrooms.
-At certain points, a Toad will appear trapped in one of the previously completed levels, and the player can choose to rescue him from a block and carry him safely to the end of the stage in order to earn a reward.
+At certain points, a Toad will appear trapped in one of the previously completed levels, and the player can choose to rescue him from a block and carry him safely to the end of the stage to earn a reward.
 Every course contains three Star Coins which are hidden in hard-to-reach areas.
-These can be spent on hint movies which show off tips and tricks for the game, including the locations of secrets and methods for earning extra lives.
+These can be spent on hint movies that show off tips and tricks for the game, including the locations of secrets and methods for earning extra lives.